 The summaries of the terms of the material contracts set forth above and elsewhere in this annual information form do not purport to be complete and are qualified in their entirety by the express terms of the applicable contract.
-Copies of the above-listed material contracts are available on SEDAR.
+Copies of the above-listed material contracts are available on SEDAR under Calfrac's profile.